emb-riscv/specs-markdown/improvements-upon-privileged.md

 > "Arguments like 'ARM does this' are very weak for a feature in RISC-V"

-Well, the creators of the RISC-V instruction set probably have all reasons to be proud on their design, and many in the academia may consider that application class devices based on RISC-V may very well make ARM similar devices irrelevant, but in the embedded space, ARM Cortex-M **is** the industry standard, and disregarding it is not beneficial.
+Well, the creators of the RISC-V instruction set probably have all reasons to be proud of their design, and many in the academia may consider that application class devices based on RISC-V may very well make ARM similar devices irrelevant, but in the embedded space, ARM Cortex-M **is** the industry standard, and disregarding it is not beneficial.